A Brief History Women in History Performances & Historical Lectures by Anne Barrett

 Short Skirts, Oh My!
 Women's Rights

 Follow this amazing history from Abigail Adams reminding husband John to "remember the ladies" to the short skirts and bootleg gin of the roaring '20s.

 her extraordinary life; two marriages, four children, following the General to Revolutionary encampments, and defining a brand new role in American politics.
 See Martha as she really was, genteel, quick-witted, devoted to her husband, and an outspoken, loyal patriot highly regarded by the new nation!
 Includes songs from the battlefields.

 It's Christmas 1895!

 "Victoria Yule" will entertain you with the history of holiday traditions, readings from Dickens, and songs of the season in her clear soprano.
 Said an audience member, "For the past hour I really felt like I was in 1895!"

-Attend Belva's fiery campaign speech where she'll outline her plans for equality and justice for all, recollect her humble beginnings, and describe her fight to become the first woman admitted to the Supreme Court Bar.
+Attend Belva's fiery campaign speech to hear her plans for equality and justice for all.
+She'll recollect her humble beginnings, and describe her fight to become the first woman admitted to the Supreme Court Bar.
 Includes renditions of popular suffrage songs.

 Step Back to Election 1884!